chrisant996/clink/docs/clink.md

 If a Readline macro begins with "luafunc:" then Clink interprets it as a Lua key binding and will invoke the named Lua function.
 Function names can include periods (such as `foo.bar`) but cannot include any other punctuation.
 See <a href="#luakeybindings">Lua Key Bindings</a> for more information.

-Refer to the Readline [manual](https://tiswww.cwru.edu/php/chet/readline/rltop.html#Documentation) for a more thorough explanation of the inputrc file format, list of available commands, and list of configuration variables and their values.
+Refer to the Readline [manual](https://tiswww.cwru.edu/php/chet/readline/rltop.html#Documentation) for a more thorough explanation of the .inputrc file format, list of available commands, and list of configuration variables and their values.

 See [Key Bindings](#keybindings) for more information about binding keys in Clink.